Borja Iglesias: International career

 In September 2022, Iglesias and Nico Williams were called up for the first time to the Spain national team, ahead of UEFA Nations League games with Switzerland and Portugal.
 He made his debut against the former, in a 2–1 loss in Zaragoza.
 Despite his 20 goals making him the top scoring national player of the calendar year, he was overlooked for the 2022 FIFA World Cup – the first Spaniard since 1994 to be in this position.

 In August 2023, in response to the Royal Spanish Football Federation president Luis Rubiales non-consensually kissing Spanish midfielder Jennifer Hermoso during the Women's World Cup medal ceremony, Iglesias announced he would boycott playing for Spain until Rubiales resigned.
+He returned to the squads in October 2025, and was called up by Luis de la Fuente for the 2026 World Cup finals.
+The 33-year-old made his debut in the competition on 6 July, playing injury time of the 1–0 victory over Portugal in the round of 16 in place of Mikel Oyarzabal.

 Personal life

 Iglesias was nicknamed Panda, after the song of the same name by rapper Desiigner.
 He received attention for painting his fingernails black in support of Black Lives Matter in 2020; his gesture was also a statement against homophobia, for which he was praised by the actor Brays Efe.

+In January 2026, after a match against Sevilla, Iglesias was subjected to homophobic slurs and hateful chanting in a car park while giving his shirt to a fan.
+In response, Celta launched a campaign titled "Against Hate, Together."
+During the subsequent home match against Rayo Vallecano, over 5,000 supporters, the club's coaching staff and president Marián Mouriño all painted their nails in solidarity with the player, who clarified that he is heterosexual, stating his goal is to help "create a safe space" in men's football.

-When asked about his political opinions, he said "Footballers tend to lean a little bit to the right because sometimes we value that economic policy.
+When asked about his political opinions, Iglesias said "Footballers tend to lean a little bit to the right because sometimes we value that economic policy.
 For me, for example, that's not the only thing worth anything.
 What I'm trying to say is, I prefer to pay more to live in a country where I like what they do with that money".
+In September 2025, he denounced the Gaza genocide.
+He expressed surprise that "more importance is accorded to the cancellation of a sporting event than to a genocide," specifically addressing complaints regarding pro-Palestine protests that had impacted stages of the Vuelta a España cycling race; he defended his stance by stating that "sometimes, it is necessary to stop and claim what is mandatory, namely human rights and respect, which are often lacking," and emphasized the need to "take conscience of the injustices that exist in the world.".